imaginethat01/NodeJSAPP/README.md

 <br>
     twitter "^1.7.1",

-ADDITIONAL packages are included in package.JSON.
-THE lower portion of keys.env may be commented out.
+ADDITIONAL packages are included in package.JSON. the lower portion of keys.env may be commented out.
+Spotify Documentation suggests needing the bottom potion for in app authentication.